garylirocks/quickrefs/azure-networking.markdown

 - Branches still gets individual prefixes for each spoke
 - You can view effective routes on the firewall, which shows the individual prefixes of the spokes
 - Enabling routing intent disables routing config on connections, you don't need to config association/propagation, static routes, etc.

+#### BGP peers

+- A vHub hosts BGP Endpoint service, it could peer to an NVA in a connected vNet, this allows your vHub to get all the routes from the NVA
+- You need to configure:
+  - ASN
+  - Private IP address of the NVA
+  - VNet connection
+- If your NVA is already supported in a vHub, this is not necessary
+- Usecase: your NVA is not supported to by deployed in the vHub yet, then you can deploy it to a connected VNet, and peer it to the vHub

 #### Routing scenarios